What is pertussis?

 Pertussis, also known as whooping cough, is a very contagious respiratory illness.
 It is caused by a bacteria called Bordetella pertussis and can be treated with antibiotics.
 Early symptoms are like the common cold.
 The key difference is pertussis can progress to a severe cough that can last weeks to months.
 The coughing fits can cause shortness of breath and lead to a “whoop” noise when a deep breath is taken after the coughing fit resolves.

-Infants younger than one year of age have the highest risk of developing pertussis and its severe complications.
-About 25% of these infants will need to be hospitalized for care due to worsening disease and progression to pneumonia, a serious lung infection, seizures, and brain disorders.
+Infants younger than one year of age have the highest risk of developing pertussis and its severe complications such as pneumonia, seizures, brain disorders and death.
+About one-third of infants younger than one year of age with pertussis need to be hospitalized.
+Roughly two-thirds of infants with pertussis will have serious pauses in their breathing, and one-quarter develop pneumonia, a serious lung infection.

 What’s happening with pertussis?